West Berkshire Community Hospital

-West Berkshire Community Hospital is a small hospital located in the Benham Hill area of Shaw-cum-Donnington, in West Berkshire, England.
-It is managed by Royal Berkshire NHS Foundation Trust.
+West Berkshire Community Hospital is a small hospital located in the Benham Hill area of Newbury, in West Berkshire, England.
+It is managed by Berkshire Healthcare NHS Foundation Trust.

 History

 The hospital, established to replace the services previously provided by Newbury and Sandleford hospitals, was officially opened by Princess Anne in October 2004.
 A new renal and cancer care unit under construction at the hospital is due to be completed later in 2018.